 Mornings start early when your room faces the rising sun.
 Which is good because I was ready to explore.
 On foot.
 Off season when Commercial Street and the entire town hums to a different rhythm.

 Breakfast could not have been more convenient—about five steps from the inn’s front door.
 Bayside Betsy’s, with its tables looking out to the beach and the brightening sky, all made brighter by delicious and hearty fare.
-As is the case with so many of Provincetown eateries, your waiter (in this case Steve) had a personality that mixed serving with comedy.

 After breakfast, several hours of meandering followed.